 Clegg is tied for third all-time at the U. with five top-10 finishes in a season, and his eight career top-10 finishes ranks third most in school history.
 He is one of three Utah golfers to qualify for NCAA Regionals all-time.
 Clegg finished tied for 81st at the 2004 NCAA Regional Championship.

 Clegg played in the 2003 U.S. Amateur and advanced to the second round of the 2002 U.S. Public Links tournament.
 As a professional, he played on the Nationwide Tour after in 2007 after finishing fifth in the second stage of the PGA Tour Qualifying School.

 Clegg and his wife Rachael have three daughters, Grace, Sophie and Chloe, and a son, Brady.

-Chance Cain is in his second season as the assistant coach at Utah.
+Chance Cain is in his third season as the assistant coach at Utah.
 He served as a volunteer assistant coach two seasons at Texas Tech before joining the Ute program.